Insure Your Property

 - Because the City participates in the National Flood Insurance Program (NFIP), flood insurance is available in the CIty of North Myrtle Beach.
 Any house in an NFIP-participating community can be covered by a flood insurance policy, even if the house is not in the mapped floodplain.
 NFIP flood insurance policies can only be purchased for properties within communities that participate in the NFIP.

-- The NFIP is administered by the Federal Emergency Management Agency (FEMA).
+- The NFIP is administered by the Federal Emergency Management Agency (FEMA) within the Department of Homeland Security.

 - When you purchase or renew a flood insurance policy, there is typically 30-day waiting period for that policy to go into effect.